CMR 1.3.0

 • --algorithm ALGO Algorithm to use, among enumerate and graph; default: choose best.

-If IN-MAT is - then the matrix is read from stdin.
+Formats for matrices: dense, sparse If IN-MAT is - then the matrix is read from stdin.
 If NON-SUB is - then the submatrix is written to stdout.

 Algorithm

-Two types of algorithms are implemented for both, the binary and the ternary case.
+Two types of algorithms exist for both, the binary and the ternary case.
 The first algorithm types enumerate subsets of rows and then finds subsets of columns such that the resulting submatrix defines an odd cycle.
 Its running time is exponential in the size of the matrix.
 The second algorithm types are the polynomial-time algorithms by Giacomo Zambelli (Journal of Combinatorial Theory, Series B, 2005).
 They run in \( \mathcal{O}( (m+n)^9 ) \) time for binary matrices and in \( \mathcal{O}( (m+n)^{11} ) \) time for ternary matrices.

 C Interface